Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 - Begin to paint

-You can only get an optimal paint finish by sanding the car surface to its bare metal.
+You can only get an optimal paint finish by sanding your car’s paint surface to its bare metal.
 This helps you get a leveled surface.
-Usually, this is the most tasky and time-consuming process while painting, but it’s important and depends on the stripping process used.
-To get a professional outlook, sand until you get the smoothest feel on the surface, then use fine-grain sandpaper and wet-and-dry sandpaper on the surface.
-When you’re done doing that, wipe down the surface using a thinner to clean away every remaining dust.
+Usually, this is the most time-consuming process while painting, but it’s important.
+To get a professional look, sand until you get the smoothest feel on the surface, then use fine-grain sandpaper and wet-and-dry sandpaper on the surface.
+When doing that, wipe down the surface using a thinner to clean away every remaining dust.

 Prime your vehicle

-To get a professional airbrush outlook, you must use stencils, tape, and plastic sheeting.
-Then, you apply your primer to your vehicle from the roof downwards.
-While priming, you can use multiple coating layers on the car until you have completely covered the surface.
+Next, apply your primer to your vehicle from the roof downwards.
+While priming, you can use multiple coats on the car until you have completely covered the surface.

-In the layer before the last coating, remove every dusty remnant through sanding.
+In the layer before the last coating, remove every dusty remnant and brushes strokes through sanding.
 When you’re done, clean the surface with a clean rag.
 Note that you can apply these same procedures while using clear-coat lacquer paint.

 Buff the Car

 After adding the primer and allowing the clear coat to dry thoroughly, you can now buff the vehicle.
 In this process, using a buffer, go around the surface in a circular motion.
 This will give you a shiny and neat finish.

 After successfully buffing your car, it’s time to mask it with fresh paint.
 Cover all regions surrounding the painting surface using plastic sheeting or newspaper.
 Also, use low-adhesive tapes to cover the edges of the car.
 Pay attention and take extra time with your taping, as it can save you so much messy work after painting.